SENSAAS/sensaas/docs/index.rst

 Visualization
 ~~~~~~~~~~~~~

 You can use any molecular viewer.
-For instance, you can use PyMOL if installed (see optional packages)
+For instance, you can use PyMOL if installed (see optional packages).
+State 1 is Target and State 2 is the aligned Source.
 ::

 	pymol examples/VALSARTAN.sdf sensaas-1.sdf sensaas-2.sdf sensaas-3.sdf